Jägala, Estonia

 Jägala (Jaggowal) is a village in Jõelähtme Parish, Harju County, in northern Estonia.
-It lies on the Jägala River, south of the Tallinn–Narva road (part of E20), about 28 km east of Tallinn.
+It lies on the Jägala river, south of the Tallinn–Narva road (T1, part of E20), about 28 km east of Tallinn.
+The Jägala–Käravete road (T13) starts in Jägala and passes through the village centre.
 Jägala had 139 inhabitants in 2007.

+Jägala Army Base, a disused military base is located in the village.

 History

 During World War II, the Jägala concentration camp is built and operated next to the village.